 If you’re looking for quality shared hosting for your WordPress website, we highly recommend A2 Hosting.
 They offer unlimited SSD space, free automatic site backups, hosting optimized for speed and 24/7/365 guru technical support.

 It’s important to mention that there are a number of things that can greatly affect your website speed, including the following:

-- Your hosting – some hosting providers are terrible (GoDaddy comes to mind), and should be avoided at all costs.
+hosting– some hosting providers are terrible (GoDaddy shared hosting comes to mind), and should be avoided at all costs.
 If you have a crappy hosting plan, your site will be slow, period.
-If you see “reduce server response time” in your Google Page Speed Insights, then your hosting is slow and you should find a better web host.
+If you see “reduce server response time” in your Google Page Speed Insights test, then your hosting is slow and you should invest in quality web hosting.

 - The quality of coding in your theme – multi-purpose themes are super bloated and full of features that most people never even use.
 Instead of choosing a multi-purpose theme, try to select one that will fit your site’s needs, but is not overkill.